DuckyBlender/armstrong-algorithm/README.md

-# armstrong-algorythm
+# armstrong-algorithm

-Simple algorythm in Rust that calculates n numbers of armstrong numbers (<https://en.wikipedia.org/wiki/Narcissistic_number>)
+Simple algorithm in Rust that calculates n numbers of armstrong numbers (<https://en.wikipedia.org/wiki/Narcissistic_number>)

 ## How to run